 Through the Purposeful Work Internship Program, you will strengthen your application, set goals, and reflect on your learning through the required steps outlined here.
 For complete information, including instructions, dates, and applications, please visit Purposeful Work Internship Program in Handshake.

-Complete three simple requirements to become eligible for the program by 1/19/18.
+Complete three simple requirements to become eligible for the program.

-- Drop by the BCDC to get feedback on your resume and cover letter
+- Visit the Bates Career Development Center (BCDC to get feedback on your cover letter.

 Plan ahead!
 While we urge you to meet the above deadlines, if you miss it, the final eligibility deadline for the 2018 program is Apri l 2, 2018.

 Apply for paid internships with core employers.
-Many, although not all, applications for 2018 PW core employers are due through Handshake in January.
+Many, although not all, applications for 2018 PW core employers are due through Handshake on March 5th.

 Sunday, March 11, 2018